jiangok2006/cookiecutter-remix/{{cookiecutter.project_slug}}/README.md

 If you're familiar with deploying node applications, the built-in Remix app server is production-ready.

-Make sure to deploy the output of `remix build`
+Make sure to deploy the output of `remix build`:

 - `build/`
 - `public/build/`